 Connect employers with work-ready talent who have demonstrated Quality Engineering and AI Assurance capability through real projects.

 Traditional hiring evaluates potential.
-AfriQA evaluates performance.
+AfriQA evaluates demonstrated performance.

 AfriQA connects African talent with global employers through pathways that build capability, create opportunity, and deliver quality.